ExpediaGroup/styx/docs/developer-guide/api-overview.md

 # Styx API Overview

 Styx provides an Application Programming Interface (API) for implementing custom extensions.
-As of writing the extensions can be (1) HTTP interceptor plugins, or (2) backend service providers.
+As of writing, the extensions can be (1) HTTP interceptor plugins, or (2) backend service providers.
 Other extension points will be opened in future.

 Besides Styx extensions, Styx modules can be used as libraries in other software projects.